-In work settings, adaptability skills have traditionally meant a person’s ability to make changes to adjust for unforseen circumstances.
-For those of us working in technology, adaptablity is very often second nature.
-Even before the Covid-19 crisis it was not uncommon to see the most urgent technology projects and initiatives being facilitated with little notice.
+In work settings, adaptability skills have traditionally meant a person’s ability to make changes to adjust to unforeseen circumstances.
+For those of us working in technology, adaptability is very often second nature.
+Even before the Covid-19 crisis, it was not uncommon to see the most urgent technology projects and initiatives being facilitated with little notice.

-The thing about adaptability in the work place is that there are choices that come with that lifestyle.
+The thing about adaptability in the workplace it that there are choices that come with that lifestyle.
 If you are not particularly adaptable, there are careers and organizations better suited to people who are less adaptable and where they can be successful.
 Then came Covid-19, a situation that is demanding the world to be more adaptable, even those not particularly good at living with constant change.

-The pandemic and the circumstances we are living with today have meant that we are surrounded with friends, neighbors and family (especially kids, teenagers and the elderly) who may not be particularly adaptable and who are struggling with the realities of living with a large degree of uncertainly.
-Are there ways that we, as more adaptable people, can help those we love to cultivate those skills?
+The pandemic and the circumstances we are living with today have meant that we are surrounded by friends, neighbors, and family (kids, teenagers, and the elderly especially) who may not be particularly adaptable and who are struggling with the realities of living with a large degree of uncertainty.
+Are there ways that we as more adaptable people can help those we love to cultivate those skills?

 What makes someone Adaptable?

 Adaptability speaks to being able to manage unusual or unpredictable circumstances where there are no explicit instructions.
-To be successful you must face the unknown with your judgement and your confidence to help make decisions quickly.
+To be successful you must face the unknown with your judgment and your confidence to help make decisions quickly.
 Depending on how confident a person is, what can feel like a simple decision to some, will feel like a hard decision for others.
-Adaptability is the product of having tried new things and honing your problem solving skills.
-So, how can we help those that are struggling and stressed, to become better adapters?
+Adaptability is the product of having tried new things and honing your problem-solving skills.
+So how can we help those that are struggling and stressed, to become better adapters?

-- Research: Knowing what to expect in advance can help minimize the unknowns.
-Helping them to research what information is available regarding potential upcoming situations and which details what to expect, will make the number of unknown’s decrease.
-Have a general plan based on what you know.
+Knowing what to expect in advance while minimizing the unknowns.
+Helping them to research what information is available that details what to expect will make the number of unknowns decrease.

-- Observe the situation: What are others doing?
-Many of us are finding ourselves following new processes for things we have done hundreds of time.
+What are others doing?
+Many of us are finding ourselves following new processes for things we have done hundreds of times.
 Pay attention to details.

 Per the experts, it sounds as if there are still some periods of adjustment in store for us and while things will improve, some things won’t be back to normal for a while.
 Helping those you care about to better navigate the uncertainly by helping them to hone their adaptability skills is a great way to show you care and to help them find more peace in navigating these challenging times.